WatchBeam/lockal/readme.md

 Each Lock class is used to interact with a single lock "key".
 Options usually need not be given, but may be useful if you want to tweak some internals.

+ * `lockCheck` - Time to wait after a lock to ensure it's not going to be written over by another tab.
+ * `retryInterval` - Duration between retries on mustAcquire.
+ * `maintainInterval` - How often the maintainer should touch the lock.

 #### lock.acquire([ttl][, callback])

 Attempts to lock on the key.
 The lock will remain in place for the TTL, given in milliseconds, or until explicitly unlocked.

-Callback will be called with an Error as its first argument if a lock wasn't made.
-Otherwise, a function will be passed as the second argument to release the lock.
+Callback will be called with:
+ * an Error as its first argument if a lock wasn't made,
+ * otherwise, an `unlock` function as its second argument,
+ * and a `maintain` function as its third argument.

 #### lock.mustAcquire([ttl][, callback])